Philosophical study of life, death, and nature

 Journal of Philosophy of Life

-A peer-reviewed academic journal specializing in the philosophy of life, death, and nature, published by the Research Institute for Contemporary Philosophy of Life.
+A peer-reviewed academic journal specializing in the philosophy of life, death, and nature, supported by the Project of Philosophy and Contemporary Society, Advanced Research Center for Human Sciences, Waseda University.

 Life Studies Blog